 The effects of domestic violence can be severe and long-lasting.

 The motivations behind domestic abuse are varied and complex.
-The overriding drive behind this violent behaviour is the dynamic of power and control in a relationship.
+The overriding drive behind this violent behavior is the dynamic of power and control in a relationship.
 Violence is seen as a method of dominating the power structure within a relationship, regardless of whether the relationship is romantic, parental, or familial.

 Men (who represent the vast majority of perpetrators) who demonstrate domestic violence do share a set of characteristics.
 They are typically narcissistic, lack empathy, and see their needs as more important than others in their lives.
-These individuals also work to perpetuate the ideas that the victims bring the violence upon themselves as a result of inadequacy or specific behaviour.
+These individuals also work to perpetuate the ideas that the victims bring the violence upon themselves as a result of inadequacy or specific behavior.

 Here are some of the causes and conditions associated with domestic violence: